De La Salle University: Libraries and collections

 The college library was established in 1956 upon the merger of the high school and college libraries.
 It was located on the first two floors of St. Joseph Hall with a seating capacity of 100 persons and a collection of almost 10,000 books.
 Its collection includes 21,218 titles and 33,741 volumes on language and literature as of 2008, 3,751 titles and 4,898 volumes on fine arts and music as of 2006, and 17,999 titles and 26,526 volumes on philosophy and religion as of 2005.
 A 2001 assessment places its number of periodicals at 14,362 titles.
-The De La Salle University Library, now called the Learning Commons, is presently housed in the 14-story Henry Sy Sr. Hall – the largest university library building in the Philippines.
+The De La Salle University Library, now called the Learning Commons, is presently housed in the 14-story Henry Sy Sr. Hall.
 The Learning Commons occupies the 5th to the 13th floors.
 The Henry Sy Sr. Hall has almost four hectares of floor space.
 Aside from the Learning Commons, DLSU also has satellite libraries such as the Br.
 Benedict Learning Resource Center, located on the 18th floor of Br.
 Andrew Gonzalez Hall; the Business Library at Makati Campus; the Law Library at Rufino Campus; and three libraries for pre-school, Integrated School, and college levels, respectively, at Laguna Campus.

 The University Archives grew from its early beginnings in 1973 as the College Archives to a major department/unit in 1989, occupying the fourth floor of the DLSU Library.
 It holds materials of historical significance to the university (many of which were lost during the Second World War), and acts as its "official memory".
 The Archives now holds not only the theses collection and the university records, but also the special collections (consisting of books as well as non-book materials, manuscripts and personal papers), faculty publications, De La Salle publications, LaSalliana collection, and museum artifacts among others.
 Its museum collection includes over 600 ceramic artifacts from Southeast Asia dating back as early as 200 BC, almost 400 specimens of rare Philippine banknotes and coins, and over 200 artworks.
 In addition, it has 298 volumes of film scripts, 766 audio tapes, 66 videotapes, 1,205 volumes on health and nutrition, and 1,050 books and journals on neurology and related disciplines, among others.
 Several of these collections are donations previously owned by various notable Lasallites, including lawyer and Senator José W. Diokno, Don Francisco Ortigas Jr., José Javier Reyes, and Senator Lorenzo Tañada.

 The Museum is the university's collection of Philippine modern art donated by the heirs of Doreen Fernandez, a food critic.
 The collection comprises more than 400 works by several artists, including ten National Artists of the Philippines (namely Fernando Amorsolo, Benedicto Cabrera, Botong Francisco, José T. Joya, Ang Kiukok, Cesar Legaspi, Arturo R. Luz, Vicente Manansala, Jeremias Elizalde Navarro and Hernando R. Ocampo).